aerdman1/henryhowler/docs/Ancestors/1903-roster-of-survivors-of-the-42nd-regiment-ovi.md

 Roster of 42nd Regiment\_1903 PDF

 Note: I only scanned the pages for this PDF that pertain to Capt.
 Henry which include the Poems and his regiment.
-There are about 15 pages of names not scanned.
+There are about 15 pages of names not scanned. <Anchor label="1903 Roster of Survivors of the 42nd Regiment O.V.I." target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads%2F2017%2F03%2FRoster-of-42nd-Regiment_1903.pdf">1903 Roster of Survivors of the 42nd Regiment O.V.I.</Anchor>PDF

 Charles Eugene Henry enlisted in Company A, Ohio 42nd Infantry Regiment on 25 Sep 1861.
 Promoted to Full 2nd Lieutenant on 25 Jul 1862.
 Promoted to Full 1st Lieutenant on 01 May 1863.
 Promoted to Full Adjutant on 22 Aug 1864.
 Mustered out on 02 Dec 1864 at Columbus, OH.
 Source – Official Roster of the Soldiers of the State of OhioUnion Blue: History of MOLLUS